 Debt.com answers the most common questions about credit card debt.

-Can Social Security be garnished for credit card debt?
+Q:Can anyone garnish my Social Security checks for credit card debt?

-Can you go to jail for not paying credit cards?
+Q:Can I go to jail for not paying credit cards?

-Does debt consolidation affect buying a home?
+Q:Does debt consolidation affect buying a home?

 Understand how debt consolidation affects your ability to get mortgage approval »

-How long do I have to pay off a credit card balance?
+Q:How long do I have to pay off a credit card balance?

 Of course, this flexibility with revolving debt payments only applies if you keep your account current.
-If you fall behind, then the clock starts on how long you have before the creditor charges off your account and sends it to collections.
-You generally have between 6-9 months to catch up before your account goes to collections.
-And there are some other milestones along the way that you definitely want to avoid, such as when penalty APR applies.
+If you fall behind, this starts the countdown before the creditor charges off your account and sends it to collections.
+You generally have between six and nine months to catch up before your account goes to collections.
+There are some other milestones along the way that you want to avoid, such as when penalty APR applies.

 Get a detailed look at how long you have to pay off a balance »

-Should I use a 401(k) or IRA to pay off credit card debt?
+Q:Should I use a 401(k) or IRA to pay off credit card debt?

 Our experts explain why tapping retirement accounts to pay off debt is a bad idea »

-What happen if I stop paying my credit cards?
+Q:What happen if I stop paying my credit cards?

-Who is responsible for deceased parents’ debt?
+Q:Who is responsible for deceased parents’ debt?

 Learn what happens to outstanding credit card balances when a loved one passes away »

-Which credit card should I pay off first?
+Q:Which credit card should I pay off first?